Prem790/financial-literacy-app/README.md

 - Responsive UI components
 - Real-time chat interface

+## 🌐 Deployment

+The application is currently deployed and accessible to everyone.
+Visit [https://sprl.in/Arthaveil](https://sprl.in/Arthaveil) to start using the app immediately.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👥 Acknowledgments